-String Algorithm Chain

-This framework can chain multiple algorithms together to mask a string.
+Add Algorithm × Configuration String Algorithm Chain Details Configure the algorithm Framework Description Configuration String Algorithm Chain Framework: This 2 framework can chain multiple algorithms together to mask a string.
 The output of one algorithm is the input of the next.
-Algorithms may be built in instances or plugins.

-Framework Options:

-In the UI, select the number of algorithms and pick each from the dropdowns.
-Dropdowns will contain all string algorithms provided by the engine.
+Algorithms Chained Algorithm 1 may be built in instances or plugins Framework Options: AccNoLookup In the UI, select the number of algorithms and pick each from the dropdowns.
+Dropdowns will contain all string algorithms provided by the Chained Algorithm 2 ALG\AL3M3KGP